-Monique Shaw, program officer, joined the Robert Wood Johnson Foundation (RWJF) in 2019.
+Monique Shaw, program officer, joined the Robert Wood Johnson Foundation in 2019.
 A committed public health practitioner, she draws upon her prior work in health education, health policy research, program coordination, and community outreach to help align systems and build a Culture of Health that provides everyone in America a fair and just opportunity for health and well-being.
-She views her work as enabling health care, public health, and social service systems to work closely together to meet the goals and needs of the people they serve.
+She views her work as enabling healthcare, public health, and social service systems to work closely together to meet the goals and needs of the people they serve.
 She strives to use health policy change as a vehicle to promote cross-sector collaboration in addressing social determinants of health and advance health equity.

-Shaw is a doctoral candidate in health policy at the University of the Sciences in Philadelphia.
+Monique is a doctoral candidate in health policy at the University of the Sciences in Philadelphia.
 She earned a Master of Public Health from Drexel University with a focus on community health and prevention, and a BS in psychology from Howard University.

-Shaw is a practicing full spectrum doula supporting and advocating for women of color and low-income families throughout their reproductive health journeys.
+Monique is a practicing full spectrum doula supporting and advocating for women of color and low-income families throughout their reproductive health journeys.
 Having received her training from Ancient Song Doula Services in Brooklyn, N.Y., she approaches her work through a reproductive justice lens by supporting women in making informed decisions about their care.